What is an Information Security Management System (ISMS)?

 1. You gain new business opportunities

-Information security is a top priority for many organisations, so it’s not a surprise that suppliers insist that third parties follow best practices.
+Information security is a top priority for many organizations, so it’s not a surprise that suppliers insist that third parties follow best practices.
 Additionally, an ISMS pays off immediately when looking for potential investors: if there isn't one, a due diligence check is only possible to a limited extent.

 2. GDPR compliance becomes easier

-ISO 27001 helps organisations maintain effective information security controls by requiring them to examine the activities they've conducted consistently.
+ISO 27001 helps organizations maintain effective information security controls by requiring them to examine the activities they've conducted consistently.
 A gap analysis will follow an ISMS audit to determine their current level of compliance.

 3. Legal and regulatory compliance is ensured